bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-get.md

 The method `crm.contact.get` returns a contact by its identifier.

-To retrieve a list of companies associated with the contact, use the method [`crm.contact.company.items.get`](company/crm-contact-company-items-get.md).
+To get a list of companies associated with the contact, use the method [`crm.contact.company.items.get`](company/crm-contact-company-items-get.md).

 ## Method Parameters